-Are you interested in how language and literature shape us culturally and developmentally and how they are both used to demonstrate, exert and call out power and influence?
-Are you curious as to what makes great writers great?
+Yes if you are you interested in how language and literature shape us culturally and developmentally and how they are both used to demonstrate, exert and call out power and influence.
+Also if you are curious as to what makes great writers great.